-- An abstract of no more than 750 words about the Symposium program and its anticipated contribution to legal scholarship. - A 250-word-or-less abstract for each proposed Symposium paper. - An indication of whether the request is for a half-day or full-day Symposium. - A description of any publication arrangement (or potential arrangement) for the program in a journal or edited volume.
+- An abstract of no more than 750 words about the Symposium program and its anticipated contribution to legal scholarship. - A 250-word-or-less abstract for each proposed Symposium paper. - A description of any publication arrangement (or potential arrangement) for the program in a journal or edited volume.